LiuQiangOpenMind/afit-swarm-simulation/README.md

 # AFIT Swarm Simulation
-This repository contains the code for modeling UAV swarms using Hardware-in-the-Loop (HIL) to connect [Pixhawk](https://pixhawk.org/choice) autopilots to instances of [JSBSim](http://jsbsim.sourceforge.net/).
+This repository contains the code for modeling UAV swarms using Hardware-in-the-Loop (HIL) to connect [*Pixhawk](https://pixhawk.org/choice) autopilots to instances of [JSBSim](http://jsbsim.sourceforge.net/).

+*Note: Pixhawk autopilots used here are loaded with the px4fmu-v2\_default.px4 firmware Standard Version (stable) using [QGroundControl](https://pixhawk.org/firmware/downloads).
+To increase fight stability while swarming, the FW\_P\_LIM\_MAX parameter (positive pitch limit) was changed from its default value of 45.0 to 15.0.
+FW\_P\_RMAX\_POS and FW\_P\_RMAX\_NEG (maximum positive and negative pitch rates) were both changed from their default value of 60.0 to 10.0.
+All other parameters remained unchanged from their default values.

 A Sept 2015 version of the OpenEaagles simulation framework ('OpenEaagles' and 'OpenEaagles3rdParty' directories) is included as well as extension to that framework ('OpenEaaglesSwarmSims') that enables the modeling of UAV swarms.